antarctica/bas-style-kit-docs/site/_patterns/item-type-header.md

 Use this pattern when:

 * the page is about a single subject, such as a dataset or person

+Use this pattern, do:

+* use the singular term for the type or kind of thing (e.g. 'person' not 'people')

 When using this pattern, do not: